catalyst-fp7/documents/interoperability/interoperability.md

 ## Sharing raw concept maps

-Most collective intelligence tools allow organising concepts in some sort of structure that reflects the conversation back to the participants (a concept map in the very broadest sense).
+Most Collective Intelligence tools allow organising concepts in some sort of structure that reflects the conversation back to the participants (a concept map in the very broadest sense).
 The core of this specification is a Data Model to represent the following in a systems-independent way while preserving as much semantics as practical:

 * The generic ideas of the concept map